 And guess what?
 Portugal did not disappoint.
-It surpassed all my expectations and left me saying “I’m going to be back!”, but before I start to plan a return trip, I picked up a few items to remind me of my visit.
-Gifts that are uniquely Portugal, that anyone visiting should add to their gift or wish list.
+It surpassed all my expectations and left me saying “I’m going to be back!”, but before I started to plan a return trip, I picked up a few items to remind me of my visit.
+Gifts that are uniquely Portuguese that anyone visiting should add to their gift or wish list.

 Not necessarily the tinned edible kind that we’re used to in the USA, although I do recommend eating grilled sardines while you’re there.

 Sardines can be found in souvenir shops in a variety of materials.
-From ceramic, cork, metal, and even wood, although the ceramic versions are the prettiest when as they tend to be handpainted.
+From ceramic, to cork, metal, and even wood, although the ceramic versions are the prettiest, as they tend to be hand-painted.

-Have you never wondered where Port wine originated?
-Port wine originated in Porto, the wine capital of Portugal and is a dessert wine, but you can find it all over Portugal.
+Have you ever wondered where port wine originated?
+Port wine originated in Porto, the wine capital of Portugal, and is a dessert wine, but you can find it all over Portugal.
 It actually has the name Port from Portugal in its name, so why not take a bottle home?
-Price varies as with most wine, on the age of the wine.
-While you can get a bottle as inexpensive as €20, you can also get a bottle as expensive as €150 and more.
-I suggest taking a day trip to Porto and indulge in a wine tasting, but be sure to grab a bottle before you leave and stash it in your checked luggage as the ones at the duty-free counter at the airport just aren’t the same.
+The price varies, as with most wines, on the age of the wine.
+While you can get a bottle for as little as €20, you can also get a bottle as expensive as €150 or more.
+I suggest taking a day trip to Porto and indulging in a wine tasting, but be sure to grab a bottle before you leave and stash it in your checked luggage as the ones at the duty-free counter at the airport just aren’t the same.

 While walking around Lisbon, I couldn’t help but admire all the decorative tiles on the buildings that I passed.
-In a few spots, I even noticed that they were missing a few tiles as though forcefully removed to become souvenirs.
-While they would make great souvenirs as they’re the “authentic thing,” there are many shops that sell handpainted ceramic tiles.
+In a few spots, I even noticed that they were missing a few tiles, as though they had been forcefully removed to become souvenirs.
+While they would make great souvenirs as they’re the “authentic thing,” there are many shops that sell hand-painted ceramic tiles.
 You can find single tiles or a few that depict a mural.
-While the more significant, the more expensive, they make great art pieces or even to be used as coasters.
+While the more significant, the more expensive they are, they make great art pieces or can even be used as coasters.

 Did you know that Portugal is the biggest producer and exporter of cork?
-When thinking of cork, we think coasters, or maybe to be used for resealing our wine bottles.
+When thinking of cork, we think of coasters or maybe being used for resealing our wine bottles.
 The Portuguese, however, widened their imagination, thought outside the box, and have been creating works of art with cork.
 Think backpacks, shoulder bags, wallets, hats, and even shoes.
 While you can get a wallet for as little as €5, bags usually start around €20.

 So what gifts do you get when you’re in Portugal?

 When in Portugal, be sure to pick up a few of these goodies to commemorate your visit.
-While there are a few stores that open on Sundays, the majority open from Monday-Saturday from around 10am-7pm while the malls close at midnight.
-Be sure to check out the street markets as well, opening at various locations throughout Lisbon on different days of the week with vendors selling their unique products.
+While there are a few stores that are open on Sundays, the majority are open from Monday-Saturday from around 10am-7pm, while the malls close at midnight.
+Be sure to check out the street markets as well, which open at various locations throughout Lisbon on different days of the week with vendors selling their unique products.